Large scale behaviour of 3D continuous phase coexistence models: Abstract fixed point problem

 One should think of functions in $\cC^{\gamma,\eta}_{\epsilon}$ as behaving like elements of $\cC^{\eta}$ at large scales, while being of class $\cC^{\gamma}$ at small scales, with $\eps$ determining where the cutoff between ``small'' and ``large'' lies.
 The reason why only $f^{(\epsilon)}$ appears in the last two terms of \eqref{eq:weighted_function_difference} is that these two quantities are not even finite for general $f \in \cC^{\eta}$.

 Following \cite[Sec.~3.5]{HQ15}, we define $\dD^{\gamma,\eta}$ space to be the set of functions $U$ taking values in $\tT$ with norm

+where $|z-z'|$ is measured in the parabolic distance defined in \eqref{eq:parabolic_metric}.
 Note that this definition is slightly different from the original one in \cite{Hai14a} in the sense that it allows $U(z)$ to have components in $\tT_{\geq \gamma}$.
 We now introduce the weighted spaces $\dD^{\gamma,\eta}_{\epsilon}$ that are suitable for our fixed point problem.

 \begin{defn} For each $\epsilon, \gamma, \eta$, and each model $(\Pi, \Gamma) \in \sM_{\epsilon}$, the space $\dD^{\gamma,\eta}_{\epsilon}$ consists of modelled distributions $U$ with norm given by

 Here, the supremum is taken over all space-time points $(z,z') \in D_{\epsilon}$, defined by